SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ## ADC Function Reference
 This core includes the following ADC-related functions.
 Out of the box, analogRead() is intended to be directly compatible with the standard Arduino implementation.
 Additional functions are provided to use the advanced functionality of these parts and further tune the ADC to your application.
+Several functions are unique to the cores I maintain.
+The functions here are marked with (standard), consisting of implementation notes for fully standard stuff (rarely important) or important notes about cases when these function don't work (the official core has thsoe cases too, they just don't document them) (usually important), (semi-standard) something that is standard on some arduino cores but not official AVR cores and/or which works differently here), or (one of more of mTC, DxC, and ATC - these are the three cores I maintain, megaTinyCore, DxCore and ATTinyCore).

-### getAnalogReference() and getDACReference()
+### (mTC/DxC) getAnalogReference() and getDACReference()
 These return the numbers listes in the reference table at the top as a `uint8_t` - you can for example test `if (getAnalogReference() == INTERNAL1V1)`

-### analogRead(pin)
+### (standard) analogRead(pin)
 The standard analogRead().
 Single-ended, and resolution set by analogReadResolution(), default 10 for compatibility.
 Negative return values indicate an error that we were not able to detect at compile time.
 Return type is a 16-bit signed integer (`int` or `int16_t`).

-### analogReadResolution(resolution)
+### (semi-standard) analogReadResolution(resolution)
 Sets resolution for the analogRead() function.
 Unlike stock version, this returns true/false. *If it returns false, the value passed was invalid, and resolution was set to the default, 10 bits*.
 Note that this can only happen when the value passed to it is determined at runtime - if you are passing a compile-time known constant which is invalid, we will issue a compile error.
 The only valid values are those that are supported natively by the hardware, plus 10 bit, even if not natively supported, for compatibility.
 Hence, the only valid values are 10 and 12.
 The EA-series will likely launch with the same 8bit resolution option as tinyAVR 2-series which would add 8 to that list.

 This is different from the Zero/Due/etc implementations, which allow you to pass anything from 1-32, and rightshift the minimum resolution or leftshift the maximum resolution as needed to get the requested range of values.
 Within the limited resources of an 8-bit AVR with this is a silly waste of resources, and padding a reading with zeros so it matches the format of a more precise measuring method is in questionable territory in terms of best practices.
 Note also that we offer oversampling & decimation with `analogReadEnh()` and `analogReadDiff()`, which can extend the resolution while keep the extra bits meaningful at the cost of slowing down the reading. `analogReadResolution()` only controls the resolution of analogRead() itself.
 The other functions take desired resolution as an argument, and restore the previous setting.

-### analogSampleDuration(duration)
+### (mTC/DxC) analogSampleDuration(duration)
 Sets sampling duration (SAMPLEN), the sampling time will be 2 + SAMPLEN ADC clock cycles.
 Sampling time is the time the sample and hold capacitor is connected to the source before beginning conversion.
 For high impedance voltage sources, use a longer sample length.
 For faster reads, use a shorter sample length. speed.
 This returns a `bool` - it is `true` if value is valid.